 Retatrutide

-Triple-agonist GLP-1/GIP/Glucagon — the most powerful weight loss peptide ever studied.
+Triple-agonist GLP-1/GIP/Glucagon.
+The most powerful weight loss peptide ever studied.

 Category